-This is also the perfect time to dig out all those gift cards from Christmas and neatly file them right next to your cash.
-You do not want to forget to use these —they’re FREE money!
+This is also the perfect time to dig out all those gift cards from Christmas and neatly organize them in my favorite gift card organizer.
+You do not want to forget to use these gifts—they’re FREE money!

 2. Re-evaluate Your Budget

 Think honestly about increasing those sections, and compensate, if necessary, in another.
-At the same time, if you know you’re spending too much in one area, tighten the reigns and give yourself a harder challenge.
+At the same time, if you know you’re spending too much in one area, tighten the reigns even if it’s a challenge.
 I know you can do it!

-Psst….I just released a book that will help you tackle ALL areas of your budget and lower every single expense.
-31 Days to Radically Reduce Your Expenses is available for both Kindle and Paperback!
+I also wrote a book that will help you tackle ALL areas of your budget and lower every expense.
+31 Days to Radically Reduce Your Expenses is available via both Kindle and Paperback!
 Grab your copy HERE.

 4. Establish a Financial Goal

 You know those financial goals you promised yourself at the beginning of the year?
 When you spring clean your fianances, it’s time to revisit them again, be honest about how you’re doing, and make adjustments if necessary.

 - Create a Debt Payoff Plan – Make a list of all debts and amounts you owe, then commit to a monthly amount to slowly chip away at that balance.
 You can use either the Snowball Method or the Avalanche Method.